 Deficient Energy Threshold: The minimum value of the Tolerance Band of a Resource or Load Modifying Resource.

-When Demand Response Resources are unable to provide demand response output telemetry to the Transmission Provider within specific submission deadlines, their participation in the Energy and Operating Reserve Markets will be subject to the provisions set forth for such Resources in Section 40.3.4.g.
+When Demand Response Resources are unable to provide demand response output telemetry to the Transmission Provider within specific submission deadlines, their participation in the Energy and Operating Reserve Markets will be subject to the provisions set forth for such Resources in Section 40.3.4.h.

 Settlement of deviations from Setpoint Instructions is subject to a Tolerance Band as specified in this Section.
-A Resource shall be charged Excessive/Deficient Energy Deployment Charges in any Hour for which that Resource’s average telemetered output over the Dispatch Interval is outside the Tolerance Band in four (4) or more consecutive Dispatch Intervals, except where Resources fall under Section 38.6.1, in which case Section 40.3.4.g applies.
+A Resource shall be charged Excessive/Deficient Energy Deployment Charges in any Hour for which that Resource’s average telemetered output over the Dispatch Interval is outside the Tolerance Band in four (4) or more consecutive Dispatch Intervals, except where Resources fall under Section 38.6.1, in which case Section 40.3.4.h applies.

 Contingency Reserve Deployment Failure Charges are assessed to Resources that fail to deploy Contingency Reserve, consistent with the Resource limit and ramping constraints as set forth in Schedule 29, in an amount greater than or equal to the amount specified in the Contingency Reserve Deployment Instruction within the Contingency Reserve Deployment Period, except where Resources fall under Section 38.6.1, in which case Section 40.3.4.h applies.